sophacles/const-addrs/README.md

 | `macaddr::MacAddr8`      | `mac8!`    |

-Note: using `ipnetwork::*` types requires you to have the [ipnetwork crate](https://crates.io/crates/ipnetwork) in your depdencies.
-These types can be turned off by disabling the `ipnet` feature (which is on by default)
+*Note*: using `ipnetwork::*` types requires you to have the [ipnetwork crate](https://crates.io/crates/ipnetwork) in your depdencies.
+These types can be enabled with the `ipnet` feature. default)

-Note: using `macaddr::*` requires the
+*Note*: using `macaddr::*` requires the
 [macaddr crate](https://crates.io/crates/macaddr) in your depdencies.
-These types can be turned off by disabling the `mac` feature (which is on by default)
+These types can be enabled with the `mac` feature.

-In all cases the expanded macro uses `const` constructors, allowing for simple string representations of network types without the cost of runtime parsing.
+When possible the expanded macro uses `const` constructors, allowing for simple string representations of network types without the cost of runtime parsing.